-Symptoms can occur as early as one to three months after coming into contact with the disease.
-However, most people are asymptomatic (have no symptoms).
+Hepatitis C symptoms can occur as early as one to three months after coming into contact with hepatitis C, but most people are asymptomatic (have no symptoms).

 Those with a long-term (chronic) infection often do not show symptoms until significant liver damage has already occurred.